-- 1. Go to Control Panel, and ensure that you view Control Panel by Category. - 2.
+- 1. Go to Control Panel and ensure that you view Control Panel by Category. - 2.
 Click Ease of Access → Ease of Access Center. - 3.
-Use the tools by following the instructions on the screen.
+Choose the appropriate tool by following the instructions on the screen.

 Ease of Access Center mainly includes the following tools: